Arizona State University Polytechnic campus

-__toc__

 History

 The campus opened with nearly 1,000 students enrolled in one of the eight degrees offered.
 The campus started with two schools — the School of Technology and the School of Management and Agribusiness.
 East College was added in 1997 as an incubator for new professional programs.

 More than 8,000 students are enrolled in 40 degree programs based on the campus.
 ASU shares around 600 acre at Power and Williams Field roads with Chandler–Gilbert Community College, Mesa Community College, Embry-Riddle Aeronautical University, a United States Air Force research laboratory, Arizona State University Preparatory Academy for PK-8), Polytechnic High School, and the Silvestre Herrera Army Reserve Center.
 Together, these entities make up what is known as the Williams Campus.

 In July 2005, the ASU campus changed its name from ASU East to ASU Polytechnic.

 In the Fall 2008 semester a major expansion project at the campus was completed and open to students in the form of the new Polytechnic Academic Complex.
 It is located in the heart of campus and combines new student housing with classrooms and administrative offices in an open air building environment.
 The three new buildings cost a combined $103 million and cover 240000 sqft.
 It was built by main contractor DPR and designed by RSP Architects (Architect-of-Record) in collaboration with Sam Luitio-based Lake|Flato (Design Architect) and is a LEED v2.2 Gold certified project.

 Academics

 College of Technology and Innovation

 The College has nearly 40 facilities, centers and laboratories for student work and faculty research.
 Facilities such as the Altitude Chamber, Flight Simulator Labs, Digital Printing Lab, Photovoltaics Testing Lab, Microelectronics Teaching Factory and Haas Technical Center.
-In 2013, the College of Technology and Innovation was dismantled and programs were divided into the College of Letters and Sciences and The Polytechnic School.
+In 2013, the College of Technology and Innovation was dismantled and programs were divided into the College of Letters and Sciences, now known as the College of Integrative Science and Arts, and The Polytechnic School.